If you were in any doubt that the UK tech sector is thriving these numbers will convince you.

 It’s undeniable that the capital is a key tech hotspot for tech jobs.
 High investment means high opportunity and it’s for this reason that those seeking a new tech job naturally look to London.

 We have been shouting about Bristol’s impressive tech credentials for ages.
-Within the startup space, the South West, and Bristol in particular have amassed a powerhouse of progressive organisations.
-This cohort has led the region to be dubbed “Silicon Gorge” by locals thanks to a resonance with the famous Californian Valley.
+Within the startup space, the South West, and Bristol, in particular, have amassed a powerhouse of progressive organisations.
+This cohort has led the region to be dubbed “Silicon Gorge” by locals.

 Bristol tech companies account for 36% of the city’s high-growth businesses, and along with nearby Bath, Bristol is home to 4,894 (and growing) of the 17,500 tech companies in the West of England.